Reproducing Medium's image zoom

 // ...

-On click on an image, an overlay should hide the content of the page.
-This overlay is by default white, but can be overriden by the user.
+When clicking an image, an overlay should hide the content of the page.
+This overlay is white by default, but the user can override it.

-in 300ms.
-Performance-wise, we promote the overlay to its own layer with the will-change
+It needs to cover the full screen and use a fixed position.
+The opacity will increase from 0 to 1 in 300ms.
+Performance-wise, we promote the overlay to its own layer with the will-change property.

 .medium-zoom-overlay {